 “Is this where I publish my agent’s details?!” joked Tyldesley.

 Tyldesley was featured prominently in The Impossible Dream documentary about Manchester United’s Treble-winning season.
-What did that mean to him?
+In the Clive Tyldesley interview, we asked him what that meant to him.

 “UEFA Champions League finals have played major roles in my broadcasting career and 1999 was probably the most significant of all.
 It was my first season as ITV’s lead man in succession to a legend of television called Brian Moore.
 If I’d really messed up that night… well, it doesn’t bear thinking about.